1996 - Me Against The World pt. 2 (Euthanasia Supreme)

 13. Never Call U Bitch Again (No Chorus) / Johnny J

-• 1996/01/31 - 02/26 (?) (new beat).
+• 1996/01/31 - 02/26 (?) (new mix, chorus edited out).
 Remixed in Better Dayz (2002).
 This version doesn't have a chorus exactly like "Mama's Just a Little Girl", "Troublesome 96", "Thugz Mansion", "Wordz 2 My First Born".
 It emphasizes the idea of a more musical album with less guest, less singing...
-The original 01/31 date is very probably the date of the version with the exact same music and Danny Boy chorus than "Never Be Peace" recorded one day earlier.
+The original 01/31 date is very probably the date of the version with the exact same music and Danny Boy same chorus than "Never Be Peace" recorded one day earlier.
+This instrumentation sounds exactly like "Mama's Just a Little Girl" one.

 • Samples :